 Given Miami’s geographic proximity to South America, there are often unique cases that are seen here.
 This opportunity to work with international patients and potentially have the opportunity to travel internationally is of much benefit to the fellows.

-The volume of cases at Miami Children’s Hospital and our collaborative institutions is amongst the highest in the country.
+The volume of cases at Nicklaus Children's Hospital, formerly Miami Children's Hospital, and our collaborative institutions is amongst the highest in the country.
 Fellows who finish here are highly capable of not only and craniofacial surgery, but aesthetic surgery and general reconstruction of the head and neck area.

 How to Apply